dkomics/ilri-africa-cdc-training/bacteria-whole-genome-sequencing.md

 ## Introduction
-In early January 2020, the novel coronavirus (SARS-CoV-2) responsible for a pneumonia outbreak in Wuhan, China, was identified using next-generation sequencing (NGS) and readily available bioinformatics pipelines.
-In addition to virus discovery, these NGS technologies and bioinformatics resources are currently being employed for ongoing genomic surveillance of SARS-CoV-2 worldwide, tracking its spread, evolution and patterns of variation on a global scale.

 ## Scope
-In this short workshop we will tackle, hands-on, the basic principles employed by the numerous bioinformatic pipelines: to generate consensus genome sequences of SARS-CoV-2 and identify variants using an actual dataset generated in our facility.
+In this workshop we will tackle, hands-on, the basic principles employed by the numerous bioinformatic pipelines: to generate consensus genome sequences of SARS-CoV-2 and identify variants using an actual dataset generated in our facility.

 > **Note**

 > This is part of the initiative fronted by the [Africa CDC](https://africacdc.org/) with generous support from the [Rockeffeler foundation](https://www.rockefellerfoundation.org/) to build capacity in pathogen genomics in Africa.

 ## Background

-We will use a dataset comprising of raw sequence reads of SARS-CoV-2 samples obtained from a sequencing run on NextSeq 550 platorm at [ILRI](www.ilri.org).
-NextSeq 550 flowcell uses 4 lanes; and so, 4 reads of data per sequenced sample corresponding to the https://hpc.ilri.cgiar.org/~douso/AfricaCDC_training/sars1_R1.fastq.gz https://hpc.ilri.cgiar.org/~douso/AfricaCDC_training/sars1_R2.fastq.gz https://hpc.ilri.cgiar.org/~douso/AfricaCDC_training/sars2_R1.fastq.gz https://hpc.ilri.cgiar.org/~douso/AfricaCDC_training/sars2_R2.fastq.gz https://hpc.ilri.cgiar.org/~douso/AfricaCDC_training/sars3_R1.fastq.gz https://hpc.ilri.cgiar.org/~douso/AfricaCDC_training/sars3_R2.fastq.gz4
-lanes are generated with suffixes L001, L002, L003 and L004.
-The dataset we are using in this tutorial comprises of already concatenated sequences.
-These reads can be combined/concatenated into a single file bearing in mind the type of library sequencing either ```single``` or ```paired-end```.

 ## Prerequisite